Getting your Trinity Audio player ready...

 Then he continued speaking.
 His voice echoed the flavors of a villain laying out a cunning master plan.

 “Next, I’ll get one of the aides, maybe Teena, to oversee an article in Our Voices highlighting Mr. Vaughn and bury your tomfoolery in the story as an example of his dedication to his students and the study of sociology.
 Mr. Vaughn will be so thankful that I can have him send a tasteful forewarning to your other teachers about your social experiment project.
-Finally, I’ll have Hellie set up as a non-student attendee so she can attend classes with you.”
+Finally, I’ll have Hellie set up as a non-student attendee so she can be in classes with you.”

 His plan was brilliant, but he left out one minor detail.